Free Student Behavior Survey

 -

-How often do you actively participate in class discussions?
+How often do you volunteer answers or comments during class discussions?

 -

-Do you feel comfortable asking questions in class?
+Do you feel comfortable asking questions when you don't understand a topic?

 -